Caching Data for LHC Analysis

 Significant portions of LHC analysis use the same datasets, running over each dataset several times.
 Hence, we can utilize cache-based approaches as an opportunity to efficiency of CPU use (via reduced latency) and network (reduce WAN traffic).
 We are investigating the use of regional caches to store, on-demand, certain datasets relevant to analysis use cases.
 The aim of the caches are to speed up overall analysis and reduce overall network resource consumption – both of which are predicted to be significant challenges in the HL-LHC era as data volumes and event counts increase.

-In Southern California the UCSD CMS Tier-2 and Caltech CMS Tier-2 joined forces to create and mantain a regional cache, commonly referred as the “CMS SoCal cache”, that benefits all southern California CMS researchers.
+In Southern California the UCSD CMS Tier-2 and Caltech CMS Tier-2 joined forces to create and maintain a regional cache, commonly referred as the “CMS SoCal cache”, that benefits all Southern California CMS researchers.
 The SoCal cache was augmented by a joint project with ESNet, which integrated a caching server into the SoCal Cache.
 The server is deployed on the ESnet point of presence at Sunnyvale, CA but is managed by staff at UCSD through the PRP project’s Kubernetes-based Nautilus cluster.

-A recent study, led by ESnet, on the network savings of the SoCal cache, was carried out by analyzing the XRootD monitoring records from the XCache servers.
-The results showed a factor 3 reduction of network bandwidth over the analyzed period.
+A recent ESNet study was carried out on the network savings of the SoCal cache.
+The study analyzed the XRootD monitoring records from the XCache servers and showed a factor 3 reduction of network bandwidth over the analyzed period.

 Network utilization savings

 Network utilization reduction ratio in terms of (a)number of accesses and (b) volume transferred.